Gomboc-AI/actions/cloudformation/scan/README.md

 # Gomboc.AI CloudFormation Action

+## When to use this action

+Use this action:
+- In a deployment workflow to get remediations to your CloudFormation templates.
+Optionally have remediations in a new PR or on your current branch
+- Locally to get a set of observations about your CloudFormation templates.

 ## Setting up your workflow

 Gomboc's CloudFormation Action requires a few settings to run on Github Actions.